jasontbradshaw/plinth/README.md

 plinth is a simple purely-functional Lisp-like language with an interpreter written in Python.

-plinth features lexical closure, first-class functions, quoting, as well as all the standard math operations one could want.
+plinth features lexical closure, first-class functions, quoting, macros, as well as all the standard math operations one could want.

 Usage
 ----

-To run plinth, you'll need Python installed.
+To run plinth, you'll need a modern version of Python installed (developed on 2.7.x).
 Simply run `python plinth.py` from the root directory, and you'll be in business.
-You can load the in- progress standard library by passing its filename (stdlib.plinth) into the interpreter as an argument.
+You can load the in- progress standard library by passing its filename (`stdlib.plinth`) into the interpreter as an argument.

 Reference
 ----
-plinth supports a number of built-in functions.
+plinth supports lots of built-in functionality.

  * `define` gives symbols values in the current scope.
 It takes as its arguments a symbol name and a value, and assigns the symbol to the given value.

  * `cons` is the basic data-concatenation function in plinth. `cons` takes as its arguments two symbols, and returns them as a pair.
-The empty cons, `()`, is known as 'nil', and is used to mark the end of lists.
+The empty cons, `()`, is known as 'nil' and is used to mark the end of lists.

  * `quote` (equivalently `'`) returns its only argument as a literal value.

+ * `quasiquote` (equivalently `\``) functions the same as `quote` while allowing selective evaluation of its quoted contents via `unquote` (equivalently `,`), and list-replacement via `unquote-splicing` (equivalently `^`).

  * `cond` takes as its arguments a list of lists containing expressions.
 For every list, if the first element evaluates to `#t`, then the second element